The art of replacing long lambdas II: llamas vs. anaphorics in dash and xht

 In dash

-How do anaphorics compare with llama in dash?
+How do anaphorics compare with regular plus llama in dash

 Similar readability for monadic lambdas